Saluki vs Saint Bernard: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Saluki and Saint Bernard reveals practical lifestyle differences.
 Saluki's Large (40-65 lbs) frame and high (1-2 hours daily) energy demands require specific caloric targeting, while Saint Bernard's Large (120-180 lbs) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Saluki's health profile (Cardiac Conditions, Other Health Concerns) may necessitate prescription or limited-ingredient diets, while Saint Bernard's predispositions (Orthopedic Conditions, Other Health Concerns) have their own dietary implications.
+Saluki's health profile (Cardiac Conditions, eye conditions, skin allergies, and age-related joint deterioration) may necessitate prescription or limited-ingredient diets, while Saint Bernard's predispositions (joint-related conditions and other breed-specific health issues) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements